Call 020 3393 9277

 A closed bridge loan has a distinct exit strategy, to be eligible for a closed bridging loan, you must have a clear exit strategy and repay the loan in full by an agreed date.

 Bridging lenders who distribute a closed bridging loan gets a clear understanding of your financial structure and the exit strategy.
 Hence a closed bridging loan has a lower interest rate than an open bridging loan.

-This type of loan makes sure the creditor gets their invested money within the specified time.
+A closed bridging loan facility guarantees the creditor gets their invested money within the specified time.

-If a borrower fails to refund the amount of loan, then the creditor gets the right to auction his mortgaged property to get their money back.
-(There are penalty steps before the auction)
+If a borrower fails to refund the amount of loan, then the creditor has the right to auction the secured property to get their money back.
+(There are penalty steps before the auction).